iddqd0/asu/README.md

 ## Run your own server

 For security reasons each build happens inside a container so that one build can't affect another build.
-For this to work a Podman container runs an API service so workers can themselfs execute builds inside containers.
+For this to work a Docker container runs an API service so workers can themselfs execute builds inside containers.

-Please install Podman and test if it works:
+Please install Docker and test if it works:

-    podman run --rm -it docker.io/library/alpine:latest
+    docker run --rm -it docker.io/library/alpine:latest

-Once Podman works, install `podman-compose`:

-    pip install podman-compose

-Now it's possible to run all services via `podman-compose`:
+Now it's possible to run all services via `docker-compose`:

     # where to store images and json files
     echo "PUBLIC_PATH=$(pwd)/public" > .env
-    # absolute path to podman socket mounted into worker containers
+    # absolute path to docker socket mounted into worker containers
-    echo "CONTAINER_SOCK=/run/user/1001/podman/podman.sock" >> .env
+    echo "CONTAINER_SOCK=/run/docker.sock" >> .env
-    podman-compose up -d
+    docker compose up -d

-This will start the server, the Podman API container and two workers.
+This will start the server, the Docker API container and two workers.
 The first run needs a few minutes since available packages are parsed from the upstream server.
 Once the server is running, it's possible to request images via the API on `http://localhost:8000`.
-Modify `podman-compose.yml` to change the port.
+Modify `docker-compose.yml` to change the port.

 ### Production